Shilpa7866/snake-client/README.md

 * Run the development snake client using the node play.js command.
 * Use your WASD keys to navigate your snake up, down, left, or right.
-* Use your keys 'hjk' to send messages.
+* Use your keys 'h', 'j', 'k' to send messages.
 * Eat the red dots to grow your snake and gain points.
 * Avoid colliding into the walls or into your own tail, otherwise, it's game over.
 * Press CTRL + C to quit the game.